 Uniswap’s automated liquidity protocol is powered by a constant product formula and implemented in a system of non-upgradeable smart contracts on the Ethereum blockchain.
 It obviates the need for trusted intermediaries, prioritizing decentralization, censorship resistance, and security.
 Uniswap is open-source software licensed under the GPL.

-Each Uniswap smart contract, or pair, manages a liquidity pool made up of reserves of two ERC-20 tokens.
+Made up of reserves of two ERC-20 tokens.

 Anyone can become a liquidity provider (LP) for a pool by depositing an equivalent value of each underlying token in return for pool tokens.
 These tokens track pro-rata LP shares of the total reserves and can be redeemed for the underlying assets at any time.